 Upgrading CDH4 in a Cloudera Manager Deployment

 As of Cloudera Manager 4.5, you can upgrade to CDH4.1.3 (or later) within the Cloudera Manager Admin Console, using parcels and an upgrade wizard.
 This vastly simplifies the upgrade process.
-In addition, using parcels enables Cloudera Manager to automate the deployment and rollback of CDH versions.
-Electing to upgrade using packages means that future upgrades and rollbacks will still need to be done manually.
+In addition, using parcels enables Cloudera Manager to automate the deployment of CDH versions.
+Electing to upgrade using packages means that future upgrades will still need to be done manually.

 Before You Begin